LinsongGuo/recursive-interrupt/uintr/README.md

 10 UIPIs sent, 10 received
 ```

-This means that uintr handlers don't execute recursively.
+This means that uintr handlers are not executed recursively.

 #### Run with `./main stui` (with `_stui()` called in uintr handler)